(WATER)FALLING IN LOVE

-On the road, right before arriving Odda, you will discover Låtefoss; get a close look at the twin waterfall, situated in Oddadalen.
-Enjoy the 165-metre-high attraction as the clear water falls along the iconic mountain wall and goes under the arch bridge; it takes on an ethereal beauty!
-Through many years, this has been a very photogenic stop for travellers, and our adventurous visitors will continue being impressed!
+On the road just before Odda, you'll discover Låtefoss; get a close look at the twin waterfall, situated in Oddadalen.
+Enjoy the 165-metre-high attraction as the clear water falls along the iconic mountain wall and goes under the arch bridge.

 Guide Mats's insider tip: park your vehicle at the parking spot in front of the waterfall, buy an ice cream or something to drink at the souvenir shop, and talk a walk around to capture the two separated streams.